chapel-lang/chapel/doc/rst/technotes/driver.rst

   generation (C code or LLVM bitcode), and `makeBinary`, which is responsible for binary generation (including linking).
-- In release 1.33, the driver mode is on by default, and the ``--compiler-driver`` flag is deprecated.
-The new ``--no-compiler-driver`` flag allows opting out of the driver mode and will cause the compiler to run monolithically as before.
+- In release 1.33, the driver mode is on by default, and the ``--compiler-driver`` flag is unstable.
+The new unstable ``--no-compiler-driver`` flag allows opting out of the driver mode and will cause the compiler to run monolithically as before.
+Both flags will be removed in the future when support for monolithic mode is dropped and driver mode is the only option.